bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project6-lidar.md

 As usual, check in your code in the github repository and send me a report ---- containing:
 1. images that showcare your results for the three dataset
-2. how do you classify ground vs non-ground (and vegetation vs buildings if you do that)
+2. describe how you classify ground vs non-ground (and vegetation vs buildings if you do that)
 3. a list of all parameters that can be tuned and their values
 4. instructions on how to run your code.
 5. Reflection: How did this project work for you? which of the six projects this semester was your favorite?